 - people who work in rubber manufacturing or tire factories

 Latex is so common in the modern world, it may be difficult to completely avoid exposure.
+Still, there are some things you can do to reduce contact.
+These include:

 - tell daycare and healthcare providers (including dentists) about any latex allergies